ibrahim-elshar/LBQL_ICML2020/Readme.md

 We propose a new provably convergent variant of Q-learning that leverages upper and lower bounds derived using information relaxation techniques to improve the performance of standard Q-learning.

 ## Citation
-You can also use the following Bibtex entry to cite our paper:
+You can use the following Bibtex entry to cite our paper:
 ~~~bib
   @article{elshar2020lookahead,
     Title = {Lookahead-bounded Q-learning},